Citrix licensing technical overview

 User/Device technology is multi-threaded and scales better than Concurrent.
 During license optimizations, you might see that periods were licensing activity takes 100% of a single core.
 This usage is normal and doesn’t impact the CITRIX.exe processor usage or functionality.
 We recommend that you monitor License Server resource usage and add more License Servers to maintain a properly functioning environment.

 lmutil, or other inventory actions can negatively impact the License Server performance.
 We recommend that you minimize these activities.
 If you require usage data, export the data from the Citrix Licensing Manager.
-For more information, see Historical usage.
+For more information, see Historical Use.

-Single License Server and different servers using different product editions
+License Server using different product editions

 License checkout times might increase if many product servers that have many users are contacting the same License Server simultaneously.
 One License Server can accept only 10,000 inbound TCP/IP requests at one time.
 If you are planning to have more than 10,000 Citrix product servers connecting at the same time, we recommend that you use several License Servers.
 These product servers can include Citrix Virtual Apps and Desktops, Delivery Controllers, and Appliances.